UsabilityEngineering/ux-portfolio-szserrano/UX_Journal_1.md

 B would shake the tea for ten seconds, C for fifteen seconds, and so on.
 If I had not been taught by my coworkers how to use the machine, I probably would have struggled to figure out how to operate it.
 However, with the knowledge given to me by my trainers, this machine has definitely been a lifesaver during the frantic shifts that I have worked.

-Definitions:
-- Utility: The usefulness of a piece of technology.
-- Efficiency: How quickly a piece of technology can complete a task or produce a product of high quality.
-- Learnability: How easy it is for someone to pick up how to operate a completely new piece of technology.